-Clients, designers, contractors (including Principal Contractors), CDM coordinators and construction workers all have legal duties under The Construction Design and Management Regulations 2007 to eliminate and control the risks from fire safety.
+Clients, designers, principal designers, contractors (including principal contractors and construction workers) all have legal duties under The Construction Design and Management Regulations 2015 to eliminate and control the risks from fire safety.

 Further guidance on management of fire risks can be found in HSG 168 Fire in Construction (ISBN 978 0 7176 6345 3).

 How do I prevent a fire on my construction site?

 It is important to control or eliminate sources of ignition and have precautions in place should a fire start.

 - make sure you have a secure site especially at night and weekends

 - in high risk areas you may need to install intruder alarms and /or boundary lighting